-While many approaches have been used to assess balance, best practice today uses force plates that measure ground reaction forces of an upright person attempting to balance .
-The figure below show the basic physics.
-This allows for a more technical explanation, but also a more clear understanding of what these measures are and how it relates to what they represent and the trends we see.
+While many approaches have been used to assess balance, the best practice today, known as posturography, uses force plates that measure the ground reaction forces of an upright person attempting to balance .
+The figure below shows the basic physics.
+This allows for a more technical explanation but also a more clear understanding of what these measures are and how it relates to what they represent and the trends we see.

 Change of the center of pressure (COP) calculated through the force plate.
 (A) Stand statically on the force plate for the postural sway test.
 The dotted line of the humanoid outline indicates spontaneous sway.
 The force plate is usually arranged with strain gauges at the four corners below the supporting plate, which can calculate the ground reaction force and COP trajectory.
 (B): COP time series in ML(x) and AP(y) directions.
 (C): The trajectory of COP.